 Parents can also use the online admissions system to apply for places; login details are sent with the application information.

-You can state a preference for up to three schools.
-To increase your chances of being offered a school of your choice, we strongly advise that you name three schools on your application.
+You can state a preference for up to four schools.
+To increase your chances of being offered a school of your choice, we strongly advise that you name four schools on your application.
 Your choices can include schools outside of Middlesbrough.

 You must make your application to the council for the area in which the child’s home address is, even if you're applying for schools outside of that area.
 It's your child's home address which decides which council you must apply to, not the address of the school.